sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 ## Create stream

 The create stream function transfers the tokens into the Sablier smart contract, stamping the rules of the stream into the blockchain.
-As soon as the chain clock hits the start time of the stream, a little bit of money starts getting "transferred" from the sender to the recipient once every second.
+As soon as the chain clock hits the start time of the stream, a small portion of tokens starts getting "transferred" from the sender to the recipient once every second.

 We used scare quotes because what actually happens is not a transfer, but rather an abstract allocation of funds.
 Every